duyhuynh-dev/startr/README.md

 ## Deployment Instructions

+### Cloud Deployment (Recommended)

+**DigitalOcean**: See [`DIGITALOCEAN_DEPLOYMENT.md`](./DIGITALOCEAN_DEPLOYMENT.md) for a complete guide to deploying on DigitalOcean App Platform with managed databases, Redis, and Spaces.

+**Other Options**: The platform can also be deployed to AWS, Google Cloud, Azure, or any Docker-compatible hosting service.

+### Local/Docker Deployment

-This guide covers deploying the VC × Startup Matching Platform using Docker.
+This guide covers deploying the VC × Startup Matching Platform using Docker for local development or self-hosted production.

 ### Prerequisites